On this page

 Step 1

-Applicant has a conditional offer and applies for conditional COE, please provide the following information to International Admissions via the portal:
+If the applicant has a conditional offer and applies for a conditional CoE, provide the following information to International Admissions via the portal:

 • fully completed QUT Application for a Conditional CoE form